sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

     This device is not whitelisted.
 Please contact support@sparkfun.com to get your subscription activated.
 Please reference device ID: [device ID]

 This message is seen whenever the PointPerfect service is not aware of the given device.
-Please use the [subscription form](https://www.sparkfun.com/pointperfect) or contact support@sparkfun.com with your device ID (see 'Obtaining the Device ID' above).
+Please use the [subscription form](https://www.sparkfun.com/pointperfect) or contact support@sparkfun.com with your device ID (see [Obtaining the Device ID](menu_pointperfect.md#obtaining-the-device-id) above).

 ### Device Deactivated

     This device has been deactivated.
 Please contact support@sparkfun.com to renew the PointPerfect subscription.
 Please reference device ID: [device ID]

 This message is seen whenever the device's subscription has lapsed.
-Please use the [subscription form](https://www.sparkfun.com/pointperfect) or contact support@sparkfun.com with your device ID (see 'Obtaining the Device ID' above).
+Please use the [subscription form](https://www.sparkfun.com/pointperfect) or contact support@sparkfun.com with your device ID (see [Obtaining the Device ID](menu_pointperfect.md#obtaining-the-device-id) above).

 ### HTTP response error -11 - Read Timeout